-- (a) Successfully passing either POS 2041 American Government or AMH 2020 United States History Since 1877.
+- (a) Successfully passing AMH 2010, AMH 2020, or POS 2041 American.
 Each of the courses must include the following competencies: - (1) Understanding of the basic principles and practices of American democracy and how they are applied in our republican form of government; - (2) An understanding of the United States Constitution and its application; - (3) Knowledge of the founding documents and how they have shaped the nature and functions of our institutions of self-government; and - (4) An understanding of landmark Supreme Court cases, landmark legislation and landmark executive actions and their impact on law and society. - (b) Achieving the standard score on one of the following assessments: